taystantim/taylaportfolio/README.md

 #### What I did

-- Explored trend and seasonality
+- Applied log transformation and differencing to achieve stationarity (ADF testing)
-- Differenced the series to achieve stationarity
+- Compared multiple ARIMA models and selected the best fit using AIC
-- Used ACF and PACF to guide model selection
+- Evaluated model performance using rolling one-step forecasts
-- Compared ARIMA and seasonal ARIMA models
+- Performed residual diagnostics (Ljung-Box test) to validate model assumptions
-- Generated 10-week forecasts with prediction intervals
+- Modeled volatility using GARCH(1,1) to capture clustering and persistence

 #### New York Harbor Gas Prices 1988-2026